oleganza/bitcoin-papers/AutomaticEncryptedWalletBackups.md

     MerkleRoot = H(p || q)

-**Timestamp** is a 4-byte unsigned integer containing UNIX timestamp of the moment when the backup was created.
+**Timestamp** is a 4-byte little-endian unsigned integer containing UNIX timestamp of the moment when the backup was created.
 It allows wallet to evaluate how recent the backup is.

 **Version Byte** is a byte of value 0x01 indicating the version of this specification.